robur-coop/miragevpn-spec/openvpn.md

 ```

 The replay ID is used to prevent replay attacks (where someone sends a
-captured back a second time), and must be incremented for each packet sent.
+captured packet back a second time), and must be incremented for each packet
+sent.

 The hmac is computed over the pseudo-header consisting of:
 - replay ID (a 4 byte ID and 4 byte timestamp)